ardhimaulidani/Assistive-Robot/README.md

 # Assistive-Robot

-Development of 2WD Assistive Robot using Raspberry Pi for Biomedical Engineering Final Project
+Development of 2WD Assistive Robot using Raspberry Pi

 ## Installation
 On Windows 10 (for Development)